 '''

+--in FORMAT

+input structure format (default autodetects from the

+filename extension)

 -o FILENAME, --output FILENAME

 save the fingerprints to FILENAME (default=stdout)

 --out FORMAT

 output structure format (default guesses from output

 filename, or is 'fps')

 --errors {strict,report,ignore}

 how should structure parse errors be handled?

 (default=ignore)

+list the available formats and reader arguments

 --help-formats

-list the available formats and reader arguments

 -R NAME=VALUE

 specify a reader argument

 --delimiter {tab, whitespace, to-eol, space}

 delimiter style for SMILES and InChI files.
 Alias for

 '-R delimiter=VALUE'.

+--has-header

 Skip the first line of a SMILES or InChI file Alias

---has-header

-for '-R has header=1'
+for '-R has_header=1'

 --version

 show program's version number and exit

 --license-check

 Check the license and report results to stdout.

 ECFP argument:

 --nBits INT

 number of bits in the fingerprint (default=4096)

 By default the Open Babel structure reader determines the file format

 and compression type based on the filename extension.
 Unknown

 filename extensions are treated as a uncompressed SMILES files.

 If the data comes from stdin, or the guess based on extension name is

 wrong, then use "--in FORMAT" option to change the default input format.

 For examples:

 --in smi

 --in sdf.gz

 Use '-R' to specify format-specific reader arguments.

 Use '--help-formats' for a list of available formats and reader arguments.

 '''